Convert CALS to PNM

 The PNM (Portable Anymap) file extension, developed by Jef Poskanzer in the 1980s, stands for Portable Any Map.
 It is an uncompressed raster graphics format designed for portable image storage and exchange, encompassing three sub-formats: PBM (Portable Bitmap), PGM (Portable Graymap), and PPM (Portable Pixmap).
 PNM files store image data in plain text or binary format, ensuring easy usage across different platforms and applications.
 This format is widely supported by various image editing software and is valued for its simplicity and lossless compression.

-Check the file preview quickly and use CALS to PNM tools if you need to change the conversion settings.
+Check the preview and configure CALS to PNM tools before proceeding.